llamara-ai/llamara-backend/DEVELOPMENT.md

 SonarQube will automatically run for all commits to main as well as pull requests, and report the results in the GitHub checks and as a comment in the pull request.

 The SonarQube dashboard is available at [SonarQube Cloud: LLAMARA AI: llamara-backend](https://sonarcloud.io/project/overview?id=llamara-ai_llamara-backend).

+## Testing

+This project is using [JUnit 5](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/) for testing.
+Please refer to [Quarkus: Testing Your Application](https://quarkus.io/guides/getting-started-testing) to get started with testing in Quarkus.

+[JaCoCo](https://www.jacoco.org/jacoco/) is used for code coverage analysis, the report can be downloaded from [CI](https://github.com/llamara-ai/llamara-backend/actions/workflows/build.yaml) artifacts.

 ## Upgrading the application